Proactive Use of Customer Surveys Increases Profits

 And in the end what would you accomplish?
 Little or nothing.

 If you try to make changes to increase customer satisfaction and intent to return without conducting research it is like “the blind leading the blind.”
-If you conduct research, but do not identify the root causes you do not fare much better.
+If you conduct research, but do not identify the root causes you only fare a little better.
 Once the root causes have been identified you have your “marching orders.”
 You know the specific issues to be addressed and addressing these issues will directly improve your bottom line.

 Integration of Customer, Employee, & Financial Data